Gordon Shrake

-Gordon Wells Shrake (born February 4, 1937) is a former municipal and provincial level politician from Alberta, Canada.
-He first served as a City of Calgary Alderman from 1971 until 1982 when he was elected as a member of the Legislative Assembly of Alberta, serving from 1982 to 1993.
+Gordon Wells Shrake (February 4, 1937 – May 30, 2024) was a Canadian politician who first served as a City of Calgary Alderman from 1971 until 1982, when he was elected as a member of the Legislative Assembly of Alberta, serving from 1982 to 1993.

 Alderman

-Shrake was first elected to Calgary city council on October 25, 1971.
-He served as a municipal councilor until resigning after winning a seat in the provincial legislature in 1982.
+Shrake was first elected to the Calgary city council on October 25, 1971.
+He served as a municipal councilor until he resigned after winning a seat in the provincial legislature in 1982.

 MLA

 While still serving as an Alderman for the City of Calgary, Shrake ran as a Progressive Conservative candidate in the 1982 Alberta general election.
 He won the electoral district of Calgary Millican defeating New Democrat candidate David Swann by a wide margin.
-He would run for his second term in office in the 1986 Alberta general election.
+He ran for his second term in office in the 1986 Alberta general election.
 This race proved to be a lot closer for Shrake as his popular vote was cut in half from 1982.
-Swann ran against him for the second time doubling his popular vote, but not gaining enough support to win.
+Swann ran against him for the second time, doubling his popular vote, but not gaining enough support to win.
 Shrake would run for a third and final term in the 1989 Alberta general election.
 He would gain enough popular support to defeat New Democrat candidate Bill Flookes by just over 100 votes.
-Shrake retired from provincial politics at dissolution of the Assembly in 1993.
+Shrake retired from provincial politics at the dissolution of the Assembly in 1993.

+Shrake died on May 30, 2024, at the age of 87.